stormzer0/dark-market0/posts.md

 ### Finding PMF: Pirate Market Fit

-"Move fast and take risks." – Mark Zuckerberg (and also Somali Pirates)
+"Move fast and break things." – Mark Zuckerberg (and also Somali Pirates)

 The Somali pirates of Harardhere were fully bootstrapped to start.